Forum Replies Created

 US Armoured doctrine was to use the Armoured divisions as a deep strike and pursuit force after the enemy line had been ruptured.
 They were combined arms units usually divided into combat commands each of a tank battalion an infantry battalion and an armoured artillery battalion.
 Whether the tanks supported the infantry or the infantry the tanks would depend on the mission.

 Your Easy Company platoon is ok, but is full strength.
 In Normandy none of the Airborne divisions were at full strength due to scattering of the drop and losses sustained in the landing and subsequently.
 Also they had no 2.5 ton trucks.
-When the division needed to be moved some distance trucks were provided from the US transport pool, otherwise they walked.
+When the division needed to be moved some distance trucks were provided from the US transport pool, otherwise they walked.- This reply was modified 5 years, 9 months ago by Fred Cartwright.

 Here is my US Armoured infantry company.